milos-ljubinkovic/milos-ljubinkovic.github.io/_posts/2023-11-02-fullstack.md

 Now we could end here but this results in a pair of randomly generated immutable URLs, which is something we don't want in our production code.
 We'll now put the function URLs behind a Cloudfront distribution in order to get some more flexibility within our stack and to help with the future maintainability of the system.

-Cloudfront also gives us some cool stuff as an extra, stuff like:
+Cloudfront also gives us some cool stuff as an extra.
+Stuff like:
 - Ability to attach [WAF](https://docs.aws.amazon.com/waf/latest/developerguide/what-is-aws-waf.html) to help with security and spam prevention
 - [Cloudfront headers](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/adding-cloudfront-headers.html) for easier user handling and content personalization
 - Logging and monitoring at the networking layer
 - etc

-I also added a DNS alias to the distribution through Route53, this isn't necessary as Cloudfront covers most of our routing needs, but it gives us a readable and easier to remember URL.
-Which is a must if you are working with multiple deployed environments or other people.
+I also added a [Route53](https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/Welcome.html) DNS alias to the distribution, this isn't necessary as Cloudfront covers most of our routing needs, but it gives us a readable and easier to remember URL.
+Which is a must if you are working with multiple deployed environments or just with other people and you want to make sure you are talking about the same deployment.

 ```